 Quartus® II Web Edition version 9.1 sp2 software is used as the VHDL development package in the book – this is a free download.
-For a list of all the available editions of Altera software, see the Altera Design Software Archives.

 Each chapter in the book starts with a chapter outline and objectives.
 Each chapter ends with review questions, a summary of what was covered in the chapter, a glossary of terms used in the chapter and various exercises and problems to be solved by the student – the problems cover design, troubleshooting, simulation and VHDL.